Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 I implemented one from a [JavaScript solution.](https://github.com/NiXXeD/synacor-challenge/blob/master/spoilers/teleporter.js) While the routine is obvious to me in hindsight, I don't know if I'd have been able to arrive at that solution on my own.
 My [implementation](PuzzleSolutions.cs) (`PAckAsync()`) is heavily commented for any that are interested.

 As a final note, in this scenario not using `Task()` is faster than using it.
-Regardless, I gained the experience of implmenting an `async` method, so I count it as win.
+Regardless, I gained the experience of implementing an `async` method, so I count it as win.

 ### Code 8 - A Tropical Vacation

 Through the teleporter and out the other side to a brand new location.
 Time to go exploring.
 Exploring the tropical island I found a journal that talked about a locked vault and a mysterious orb that would gain or lose weight as it was moved from room to room.
 There is mention of a hourglass, so it's likely that we need to move quickly, possibly in the fewest number of moves.

 Orb puzzle consisted of a simple 4x4 grid.
 Each room had a number or a symbol associated with it.
-Inspecting the orb revelaed the number 22.
+Inspecting the orb reveled the number 22.
 The vault door had the number 30 carved into it.

 One quick map later...
 ```